-These articles are specific to UNO and UNK Students on non-University managed devices, post-migration.
-UNL Students will migrate over the weekend of Jan 2-5, 2026.
+These articles are specific to students on non-University managed devices, post-migration.

 On devices running Windows, Outlook may retain sign-in information following an account migration.
 These instructions below can be used to remove old sign-in information from a personal device's Outlook to allow new sign-in information to be used.